Graduate Courses & Programs

 As one of only three English language universities in Quebec, and the only one outside of Montreal, we offer a unique graduate level experience for students and professionals who want to explore the challenges facing educators today.

 Our small, diverse classes offer our graduate students the opportunity to develop a community outside of their own schools or school boards.
-With students from all over the world converging on the Bishop’s campus, the variety of perspectives ensures that learning goes far beyond the page.
+With students from all over the world converging in Bishop’s classes, the variety of perspectives ensures that learning goes far beyond the page.

 It is in this collaborative spirit that our graduate students gather and share their love for teaching and learning under the guidance of passionate professors.